rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 ### <a name="Enumerate-things-to-be-sourced"></a>Step 1: Enumerate the things to be sourced.

-We will need to create a list of the functions, services, resources, capabilities, etc. that we intend to include in our sourcing strategy.
+We need to create a list of the functions, services, resources, capabilities, etc. that we intend to include in our sourcing strategy.

 There are many ways to go about this.
 Two relatively straightforward ones are: